 A fantastic choice of hot meals, salads, wraps and baguettes are served daily from the multichoice cafeteria.
 The meals are planned to offer a healthy diet for the children.
 Meals are available for pre-order.
 Please inform us if your child has any specific allergies.
 It is important to note that we operate a cashless system and all pupils are issued with a unique pin number.
-Accounts should be topped up using iPayimpact - please contact the school for further information.
+Accounts should be topped up using iPayimpact please click on the following link to find out more about iPayimpact - please contact the school if you need any further help and support.